Belgianwafflecorp/QuizApp/README.md

 # QuizApp

-Project description: a short description of the whole solution and the different projects in the solution
+## Project description:
+A Multiple Choice Quiz app made in C# with wpf GUI.
+The questions are fetched with API's from https://the-trivia-api.com/.
+There is also an console app version (ConsoleQuizApp).

-• Author: Your name
+## Author:
-• Screenshots: a couple of screenshots of the application
+Verstraete Domien
+ICT-electronics student at Vives Brugge

+## Screenshots:

-• Setup and Usage: short description of what applications and tools are required to use the app (Visual Studio, ...)
+## Setup and Usage:
+short description of what applications and tools are required to use the app (Visual Studio, ...)

-• UML Class diagrams of the classes in the library
+## UML Class diagrams of the classes in the library

-• Future Improvements: explain the things that do not work or what could be done better
+## Future Improvements:
+- login for returing users
+- keeping track of the time users take to finish the quiz
+- being able to see the scoreboard in the beginning of the app
+- adding question photos
+- adding the option to choose a topic for the questions
+- Lan party versus battle